jsagorin/iOSBackgroundAudioSwift/README.md

 iOSBackgroundAudioSwift
 ==================

-Sample iOS 8 code (Swift) for playing audio in the background.
- - Demonstrates iTunes music queries, playing songs, and remote control events received in the control center.
-For more details, see this blog post: http://www.sagorin.org/ios-playing-audio-in-background-audio/
+Sample iOS 15 code (Swift) for playing audio in the background on an iOS app.
+Demonstrates MPMedia music queries, playing songs, and remote control events received in the control center.
+For more details, read this blog post: http://www.sagorin.org/ios-playing-audio-in-background-audio/

-Run code on a device with some music (no songs in the iOS simulator)
+NOTE: Run code on a device with downloaded songs.

 For the Objective-C version of this code, see https://github.com/jsagorin/iOSBackgroundAudio